 - Music Therapy

 The list goes on!

 If you or a loved one has been struggling with a drug or alcohol addiction and need to get help, California Highlands Addiction Treatment is here for you.
-Specializing primarily in holistic therapy to combat the complex nature of the disease of addiction, our team is well versed in a multitude of methods to help you find the option that is right for you.
-By calling us anytime at 888-969-8755, you will immediately be connected to one of our addiction professionals who can get you started on the road to recovery now!
+Specializing primarily in evidence based treatment to combat the complex nature of the disease of addiction, our team is well versed in a multitude of methods to help you find the option that is right for you.
+By calling us anytime, you will immediately be connected to one of our addiction professionals who can get you started on the road to recovery now!